Mill Hill, Trenton, New Jersey: Revitalization

-Since the early 1980s, Mill Hill has been undergoing a revitalization.
-This was enabled by a redevelopment plan that aims to convert Mill Hill into a latter-day "Georgetown".
+Since the early 1960s, Mill Hill has been undergoing a revitalization.
+In 1960, Trenton adopted a redevelopment plan with the goal of converting the neighborhood into a "Georgetown".
 Instead of replacing the historical fabric of the area, the buildings were to be preserved and renovated.
-The red brick row-houses - constructed in the late 19th century - have been restored, in many cases being converted back to single-family homes (many had been converted to multi-family rental properties during less prosperous times).
-In a symbolic act that ended up carrying significant weight for the neighborhood, the then Mayor of Trenton, Arthur J. Holland, moved his family to 138 Mercer Street in 1964.
+The red brick row-houses - primarily constructed in the late 19th century - have been restored, in many cases being converted back to single-family homes.
+In a symbolic act that ended up carrying significant weight for the neighborhood, the then Mayor of Trenton, Arthur J. Holland, moved his family to 138 Mercer Street on February 28, 1964.
 "Mayor Arthur Holland and his young wife were idealistic newlyweds with a baby daughter in 1964 when they decided to restore a house in Trenton's crumbling, if historic, Mill Hill neighborhood."
 The restoration of the area has proceeded in waves ever since.

-Initially focused on the 100 blocks of Mercer and Jackson Streets, some residents began renovating their homes.
+Initially focused on the 100 blocks of Mercer and Jackson Streets, as well as South Montgomery Street, some residents began renovating their homes.
 In 1967, the first Holiday House Tour took place.
 The tour became an annual event that continues today, attracting more than 1,000 people who tour the historic homes.
 With these changes came improving house prices, more investment and more restoration.

-After the property collapse of the late 1980s, the second wave of renovation started.
+After the property collapse of the late 1980s, the second wave of renovation started after prices in Mill Hill declined.
 Commercial developers, led by Atlantis Historic Properties, took up renovating the vacant properties on the 200 blocks of Mercer, Jackson and Clay streets.
+Property values in the neighborhood began rapidly rising in the 1990s.
 Atlantis was formed by the members of the Mill Hill community themselves (in the early 1990s) to preserve and restore the historic homes - starting with the properties at 261 and 263 Jackson Street.
+Beginning in 1991, the Mill Hill Garden Tour allowed visitors to do self-guided tours of resident's backyard gardens, which continues to the present.

+21st century

 Today, renovated historic structures and historically sensitive new construction stand side by side.
 The Quaker Meetinghouse on 151 Mercer is also home to the offices of Mercer Street Friends, a Quaker-affiliated social service agency serving Trenton and surrounding communities.
+The neighborhood still hosts the annual Holiday House Tour and the annual Garden Tour.

+In 2013, Trenton released a redevelopment plan for Broad Street, which functions as the primary commercial strip in Mill Hill.
+The plan called for streetscape improvements, façade and restoration upgrades, wayfinding improvements, and many other goals to help continue to revitalize the area.
+In 2013, construction began on The Whittaker, a 40-unit, four-story condo building at 350 S Broad Street.
+In June 2023, the NJEDA announced a new 120-unit, five-story residential building at 150-170 Broad Street.